Tim Hortons pulls Beyond Meat products from Ontario, British Columbia

-(Reuters) - Restaurant Brands International Inc’s (QSR.TO) Tim Hortons said on Tuesday it has removed Beyond Meat Inc’s (BYND.O) products from its coffee and donut shops in the Canadian provinces of Ontario and British Columbia.
+Jan 28 (Reuters) - Restaurant Brands International Inc’s Tim Hortons said on Tuesday it has removed Beyond Meat Inc’s products from its coffee and donut shops in the Canadian provinces of Ontario and British Columbia.

 This comes after the coffee and breakfast chain cut Beyond Meat’s burgers and sandwiches from its menu in September from all of Canada except the two provinces.